MarcusLassila/MIA-audit-GNN/README.md

 * --hidden-dim-attack: Dimensions of the hidden layers in the MLP.
 Input is given as a comma separeted list, e.g. 128,64,32.
 * --query-hops: The size of the k-hop neighborhood to query the target model when creating features for the attack model.
 * --datadir: Path to save dataset.
-* --savedir: Path to store plots.
+* --savedir: Path to store results.
+* --plot-roc: Plot ROC curve in log scale and store in savedir.
 * --name: Name to add to result files.
 * --experiments: Number of samples (retraining target, shadow and attack models) to compute result statistics over.